 Dell XPS 15 XPS15-6847sLV 15.6″ – $1,699 on B&H

-The laptop comes with an NVIDIA GeForce GT 750M with 2GB of GDDR5 video memory to provide smooth playback of 4K videos at various resolutions up to 3840 x 2160.
+The laptop comes with a NVIDIA GeForce GT 750M with 2GB of GDDR5 video memory to provide smooth playback of 4K videos at various resolutions up to 3840 x 2160.
 Packed with an Intel Core i7-4712HQ processor along with 16GB of RAM, this Dell XPS 15 notebook delivers the performance needed to stay productive and deliver your edit on time.

 HP ZBook 15 G2 F1M39UT 15.6″ – $2,669,99 on B&H

 The ZBook 15 G2 F1M39UT 15.6″ Mobile Workstation is designed for mobile professionals who require a versatile system with powerful processing and graphics, as well as simple scalability that can handle a wide variety of functions.
-Furthermore, it’s powered by a 2.8 GHz Intel Core i7-4810MQ Quad-Core processor which allows you to run multiple applications simultaneously.
+It’s powered by a 2.8 GHz Intel Core i7-4810MQ Quad-Core processor which allows you to run multiple applications simultaneously.
 The system can be also overclocked to 3.8 GHz using Intel Turbo Boost 2.0 technology.
-The 16GB of 1600 MHz PC3-12800 DDR3L SDRAM helps to ensure smooth multitasking and also allows the computer to quickly access frequently used files and programmes.
+The 16GB of 1600 MHz PC3-12800 DDR3L SDRAM helps to ensure smooth multitasking and also allows the computer to quickly access frequently used files and apps.

 MSI 17.3″ GT72 Dominator Pro G – $2,598 on B&H